 GitLab and ClickUp are powerful tools for software teams.
 Integrating them helps you get more value from both platforms.
 This allows you to manage issues, collaborate on code, and track progress - without constantly switching between apps.

-In this post, I'll walk through how to set up GitLab with ClickUp.
+In this post, I'll walk through how to integrate GitLab with ClickUp.
 I'll cover:

 - What you can accomplish by integrating GitLab and ClickUp